ikjordan/ZX81_USB_KBD/README.md

 3. You will now be able to save updates back to the Pico

 **Note:** The steps described above may not be supported by later versions of CircuitPython.
-As a last resort, it is always possible to clear the flash using [nuke](https://github.com/raspberrypi/pico-examples/tree/master/flash/nuke) from the Pico SDK.
+As a last resort, it is always possible to clear the flash by pressing the BOOTSEL button on power-up and copying the [official nuke uf2](https://datasheets.raspberrypi.com/soft/flash_nuke.uf2) to the board.
 Then reinstall CircuitPython and the project files as described [above](#directory-structure)

 # Optional Generation of Function key presses